behreajj/AsepriteAddons/commands/README.md

 - `bakeChecker`: Creates a layer that replicates the size and color of Aseprite's background checker.
 In most cases, this will be the background layer.
 Ignores the checker zoom preference.

+- `brushFromMask`: Gets the selection, samples the flattened sprite within the selection to an image, assigns the image to the active brush, deselects and sets the tool to pencil.

 - `correctPalette`: Prepends `0x00000000`, clear black, to a palette at index 0 if it doesn't already exist.
 Removes duplicate palette entries.
 Converts a sprite to and from RGB color mode and sets its `transparentColor` to `0`.
 This is to avoid a number of issues in indexed color mode, e.g., with the outline tool or with exporting.

 - `correctTags`: Removes tags with out-of-bounds frames.
 Tags with duplicate names have a number appended to the end of the name.